Fill in this quick form to receive your FREE personal holiday quote from us...

-30 Day 100% Pure New Zealand Holiday Package
+Read on for more details on the 30 Day 100% Pure New Zealand Road Trip Package.

-Arrive in Auckland.
+Your New Zealand road trip begins when you arrive in Auckland.
 The “City of Sails” and New Zealand’s largest city, Auckland is bordered by two stunning harbours.
-Collect your rental car from the airport, explore the city, then make your way to your accommodation.
+Collect your rental car from the airport and make your way to your accommodation.

 Stay 1 night in Auckland City.